-I, AJ ONeal, am not a big fan of legalize, but I am a fan of communicating clearly.
-I hope that this accomplishes both defining some legal boundaries as well as communicating in a friendly and clear way, at least to the degree that suits our needs for the current stage of our products and services.
+I, AJ ONeal, am not a big fan of legalese, but I am a fan of communicating clearly.
+I hope that this accomplishes both defining some legal boundaries as well as communicating in a friendly and clear way, at least to the degree that suits our needs for the current stage of Root’s products and services.

 This is important because it is our intent to create sustainable open source projects, which means that we do want to create brand value, grow community, and, eventually, be able to work full time on creating more great software and services.